Netflix, Inc. [NFLX] – How low can NASDAQ:NFLX go? A return to Fundamental Analysis

 Shifting the focus to workforce efficiency, Netflix, Inc. [NFLX] earns $2,343,773 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 41.17 and its Total Asset Turnover is 0.67.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.90 and its Current Ratio is 0.90.
 This company is not investing its short-term assets in an optimally efficient way, making it a riskier investment.

-This stock’s Beta value is currently 1.49, which indicates that it is 2.02% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 74.21.
-This RSI suggests that Netflix, Inc. is currently Overbought.
+This stock’s Beta value is currently 1.49, which indicates that it is 2.81% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 53.35.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is Netflix, Inc. [NFLX] a Reliable Buy?